f-droid/fdroid-website/_docs/Build_Metadata_Reference.md

 ### _MaintainerNotes_<a name="MaintainerNotes"></a>

 This is a multi-line field using the same rules and syntax as the description.
-It’s used to record notes for F-Droid maintainers to assist in maintaining and updating the application in the repository.
+It's used to record notes for F-Droid maintainers to assist in maintaining and updating the application in the repository.

 This information is also published to the wiki.